doctrine/doctrine1-documentation/source/en/manual/defining-models.rst

 Conclusion
 ==========

-Now that we know everything about how to define our Doctrine models, I think we are ready to move on to learning about how to [doc working-with-models work with models] in your application.
+Now that we know everything about how to define our Doctrine models, I think we are ready to move on to learning about how to :doc:`work with models
+<working-with-models>` in your application.

-This is a very large topic as well so take a break, grab a mountain dew and hurry back for the [doc working-with-models next chapter].
+This is a very large topic as well so take a break, grab a mountain dew and hurry back for the :doc:`next chapter <working-with-models>`.